AbrahamSSem/Monthly-Report-Automation/README.md

 2. Copy the VBA script into a new **Excel Macro-Enabled Workbook** (`.xlsm`).
 3. Adjust the **folder path parameter** in Power Query to point to your designated folder.
 4. Save and close.

-### Usage
-1. Drop your monthly workshop file (with multiple work order sheets) into the folder.
-2. Open your report workbook.
-3. Run the VBA script (via the **Update Files** button).
-4. Hit **Refresh All** to let Power Query clean, append, and update your dataset.
-5. View the updated report template for analysis.

----

 ## Notes